 We rank first in the PRC banking industry in terms of each of total assets, market share of loans and market share of deposits.
-In 2016, we were named the world's largest company by Forbes and the largest bank in terms of tier 1 capital by The Banker and ranked first place among commercial banks in terms of operating income by Fortune for the fourth year in a row.
+In 2015, we were named the world's largest company by Forbes based on a composite score from equally-weighted measures of revenue, profits, assets and market value and the largest bank in terms of tier 1 capital and total assets by The Banker and ranked first place in terms of revenue by Fortune for the third year in a row.